Singapore

 Highly insufficient

 The CAT rates Singapore's NDC target as "Highly insufficient" when rated against modelled domestic pathways.
-The “Highly insufficient” rating indicates that Singapore’s domestic target in 2030 is not at all consistent with limiting warming to 1.5°C. If all countries were to follow Singapore’s approach, warming could reach over 3°C and up to 4°C.
+The “Highly insufficient” rating indicates that Singapore’s domestic target in 2030 leads to rising, rather than falling, emissions and is not at all consistent with modelled domestic pathways limiting warming to 1.5°C. If all countries were to follow Singapore’s approach, warming could reach over 3°C and up to 4°C.

-With its updated NDC, Singapore’s rating against modelled domestic pathway has improved by one category from "Critically insufficient" to "Highly insufficient", but a stronger target is needed if Singapore is to follow its modelled domestic pathway.
-The government has improved absolute emissions target to 60 MtCO2e from 65 MtCO2e by 2030, which is 11% above 2010 emission levels.
-When compared against modelled domestic pathways Singapore’s NDC target is 2.5 times higher than where it needs to be 1.5°C compatible.
+A stronger target is needed if Singapore is to follow its modelled domestic pathway.
+The government’s target of 60 MtCO2e by 2030, which is 30% above 2010 levels, is an improvement on the previous target of 65 MtCO2e by 2030.
+However, when compared against modelled domestic pathways Singapore’s NDC target is 131% higher than 1.5°C compatibility.

 NDC target